AmitMT/Assembly-Useful-Functions/README.md

 # Assembly Useful Functions

-This is a TASM project to help you create an custom game using these usefull functions.
+This TASM project can help you create a custom game using these usefull functions.

 ## Including: